 How much does moving from Florida to Texas cost?

 Moving companies usually price their long-distance relocations based on the distance and size of the move.
 That means you can have a very fluctuating quote depending on where exactly you are moving to and from.

 For example, a move from Orlando to Houston can cost you about $2,500 for a single-bedroom apartment.
 On the other hand, moving from Miami to Austin may bump that up to $3,000.

 That does not include packing though.
 Full-scale packing services tend to be on the expensive side, even if they save you a lot of hassling around.

 But while you cannot cut your moving costs, you can save yourself some cash if you decide to personally handle the packing.
 Still, set aside some money for packing supplies.

 How do I ship a car from Florida to Texas?

-Here you have two general options: either take the car on the highway and drive it yourself; or go for the available car shipping services.
-Both can have their positives.
+Here you have two general options: either take the car on the highway and drive it yourself; or book car shipping service.

-In any case, having a car in Texas is a must, at least for most people.
+Having a car in Texas is a must, at least for most people.
 Being such a vast state, you cannot traverse it properly without your personal vehicle.
-If you need help getting your car there, you can count on our team at Corsia Logistics to give you a hand in the process!
+If you need help getting your car there, you can count on Corsia Logistics to give you a hand in the process!